 Dr. Tsabary details how our children can be raised as conscious adults only when we as parents allow ourselves to be raised into a higher state of consciousness about ourselves.
 She recognizes that parents unwittingly pass on an inheritance of psychological pain, family rules, and expectations for how to be, that constrain a child’s development.
 These “unconscious” facets of ourselves comprise a worldview or working model for how we approach child-rearing.
 The way that we parent mirrors who we are and to alter how we go about bringing up our children requires us to understand the way in which our everyday response to situations embodies that worldview.

-This book will help parents get to the nitty gritty of why they have such difficulty setting and sticking to limits, or why they cannot help themselves from inflicting on their child the same impossible expectations that they have for themselves, that their father/mother had for them, or why they need so badly to be liked by their child.
-This book will help you make the deep changes so that you can respond rather than react to your child when they push your buttons.
+This book will help parents get to the nitty-gritty of why they have such difficulty setting and sticking to limits, or why they cannot help themselves from inflicting on their child the same impossible expectations that they have for themselves, that their father/mother had for them, or why they need so badly to be liked by their child.
+Together with the work that you do in the Parent Intensive, this book will help you make the deep changes so that you can respond rather than react to your child when they push your buttons.

 The Gift of Failure, Jessica Lahey (2015)

-Kids who end up losing their way are more likely to be “orchids” rather than dandelions.
+At Creekside we recognize that there is are certain kids who are more likely to be “orchids” rather than dandelions.
 They are kids who have always needed that extra helping hand.
-But as a parent it is hard to know where and when to stop.
+But as a parent, it is hard to know where and when to stop.
 This book helps parents learn how to step back.
 Lahey sees modern parenting defined by an unprecedented level of overprotectiveness.
-However, even though these parents see themselves as being highly-responsive to their child’s needs, they are not giving them the chance to experience failure – or the opportunity to learn to solve their own problems.
-Parents’ fear of their child’s failure has the potential to undermine children’s autonomy, competence, motivation, and their relationships with the adults in their lives.
+However, even though these parents see themselves as being highly-responsive to their child's needs, they are not giving them the chance to experience failure – or the opportunity to learn to solve their own problems.
+Parents' fear of their child's failure has the potential to undermine children's autonomy, competence, motivation, and their relationships with the adults in their lives.
 The book will help you shift onto the track of instilling in your child confidence, competence, and joy.

 The Dance of Anger, Harriet Lerner

-Some of us are what Barbara Colorosa jokingly referred to as “jellyfish parents.”
-We have a lifetime of people-pleasing under our belt and the unfortunate consequence of this is a child who is severely allergic to the word “no,” and who treats us like a doormat or the concierge in their personal hotel.
+Some of us are what Barbara Colorosa jokingly referred to as "jellyfish parents."
+We have a lifetime of people-pleasing under our belt, and the unfortunate consequence of this is a child who is severely allergic to the word "no,” and who treats us like a doormat or the concierge in their personal hotel.
 Finding your own separate sense of self from that of your child, and learning to assert your needs in the relationship is a tremendous gift you can give to your child.
-Harriet Lerner helps us awaken to the importance of using our anger in a helpful way to take our rightful place in the relationship with the significant people in our lives.
+Harriet Lerner helps us awaken to the importance of using our anger effectively to take our rightful place in the relationship with the significant people in our lives.

 This is a book for the parent who wants to “get it right.”
 Impossible expectations of self lead to a never-ending cycle pursuing and never reaching perfection.
-Tara uses examples from her own life to teach us how to let this all go, and more importantly, to not pass on this terrible legacy to our children.
-Perfect parenting is knowing oneself, and acknowledging accurately both our strengths and our flaws.
+Brene uses examples from her own life to teach us how to let this all go, and more importantly, to not pass on this terrible legacy to our children.
+Perfect parenting is knowing oneself and acknowledging both our strengths and our flaws accurately.
 Perfect parenting is accepting the gift of our imperfection.

 The Road Less Travelled, Scott M. Peck